Public Cloud: Get the Ungettable from Top Providers

 Location independence

-The availability of public cloud services through an internet connection ensures that the services are available wherever the client is located.
+No matter where you are located, Public Cloud is available.
 This provides remote access to IT infrastructure (in case of emergencies, etc.) and online document collaboration from multiple locations.

 Choosing A Public Cloud Provider